 In August 1998, the Company entered into an agreement to provide water and wastewater service to a 400 acre development which will include the construction of a 500-bed Model Facility.
 The Company is designing, constructing, and will operate and maintain the water and wastewater system to provide service to the Model Facility.
-Projected costs for construction of the water system are approximately \$950,000, and projected cost for construction of the water system are \$600,000 for combined costs of \$1,550,000 to be paid from construction revenues.
+Projected costs for construction of the water system are approximately \$950,000, and projected costs for construction of the wastewater system are \$548,000 for combined costs of \$1,498,000.
+These costs will be funded by construction revenues.